Jun8789/Jun8789/README.md

-👋 Hi, I’m @Jun8789
+👋 Hi, I’m @Jun8789\n
-👀 I’m interested in Music, Anime and Manga.
+👀 I’m interested in Music, Anime and Manga.\n
-🌱 I’m currently learning Python and C
+🌱 I’m currently learning Python and C\n
 📫 How to reach me - Discord - jun8789

 <!---